 Slade Letter 18

-Your curation is a creative act.
-You are an artist who uses a machine like a sculptor uses a chisel.
-The chisel does not diminish the sculpture.
-This is what I cannot say publicly without destroying my critical position.
+You are.
+That's why the AI matters.
+Your curation — the human judgment that selects and refines the AI's output — is a creative act.
+You are an artist who uses a machine the way a sculptor uses a chisel.
+The chisel doesn't create.
+But without the chisel, the stone remains a stone.
+This is what I cannot say publicly without destroying my critical position, so I am saying it to you.

 The shift.
 Slade sees Mercer as an artist — and admits he can never say so in print.